In Amy June’s quest to practice law on her terms, this Entrepreneurial Lawyer found the New Law Business Model and fulfillment.

 Intrinsically in possession of a positive attitude, Amy recognized everything she had done thus far led her to this exact moment when she needed to make a change.

-While she wasn’t sure what career opportunities were available to her after nearly two decades practicing law, she was determined to find a better way to use her law degree to help people.
+While she wasn’t sure what career opportunities were available to her after nearly two decades of practicing law, she was determined to find a better way to use her law degree to help people.

 And then the pandemic hit.